 Garis Gallery of the American West

-As soon as you step onto the Chisholm Trail walkway, you realize you are walking into history of the old west through the eyes of artists and visionaries.
+As soon as you step onto the Chisholm Trail walkway, you realize you are walking into history of the old west as seen through the eyes of artists and visionaries.

 You’ll also find more contemporary art, like that of Ramona Swift, a Canadian artist, who is also with the Artists for Conservation and continues to pursue her passion for art.
 The Garis Gallery is also home to two early works by John Coleman, who has been a member of the Cowboy Artists of America since 2001.
 A leading western artist and award-winning bronze sculptor, he lives and works in Arizona.
 Pictured above, right, is a resin, Song for the Spirit.